SmartlyDressedGames/Unturned-Docs/servers/server-codes.rst

 A **Server Code** is a randomly generated, 17-digit numeric code assigned to your server.
 Your friends can join your multiplayer server by inputting its **Server Code** in the Connect Directly menu without you needing to :ref:`port forward <doc_servers_port_forward>`.

-You can find your Server Code in the Server Console after your server finishes loading.
-Run the ``CopyServerCode`` command from the Server Console to easily copy that code to your clipboard.
+Your server code can be found by clicking the "Copy Server Code" button while in your server.
+Alternatively, it appears in the Server Console immediately after your server finishes loading, and can be easily copied to your clipboard with the ``CopyServerCode`` command.

 Limitations
 -----------